 Major international events: challenges and opportunities for global cooperation

-The organisation of major international events, such as the 2026 FIFA World Cup (Mexico, United States, Canada), serves to highlight these dynamics on the global stage.
-It places strain on already fragile sectors – construction, services, security, tourism – and exposes the limitations of existing regulatory frameworks.
-However, these events are not an end in themselves: above all, they offer an opportunity for international dialogue, for comparing practices and for sharing proven solutions across continents.
+It is putting pressure on sectors that are already vulnerable – construction, services, security and tourism – and highlighting the limitations of existing regulatory frameworks.
+However, these events are not an end in themselves: above all, they offer an opportunity for international dialogue, for comparing practices and for sharing tried-and-tested solutions across continents.